 Équipe FLN was the brainchild of Mohamed Boumezrag, who had played professionally in France and was inspired by the political potential of sport while attending the World Festival of Youth and Students in Moscow in 1957.
 He brought the idea of a soccer team to the FLN leadership, where it was enthusiastically received by FLN leader and independent Algeria’s first president, Ahmed Ben Bella.
 A handy central midfielder who turned down a professional contract from Olympique de Marseille in 1940 in order to re-enlist in the French army, Ben Bella earned the croix de guerre and médaille military for bravery.

-However, once Algeria’s independence was won in 1962, most returned to play for their old French clubs.
+However, Algeria won its independence in 1962, most returned to play for their old French clubs.
 Mekloufi returned to an especially long and illustrious career, capped by two goals in the 1968 French Cup final to lead St. Etienne to victory, resulting in President DeGaulle personally bestowing the winner’s medal on him.
 (French readers can read more about Équipe FLN here and here.
 Those seeking a contemporary equivalent of Équipe FLN may wish to “like” the Facebook page of the “Dromedaries” who play soccer on behalf of the independence movement for the Western Sahara.)

 As for the ’58 French team, despite the distraction of losing two starters they did quite well in Sweden, bowing out in the semifinals to eventual champions Brazil.
 Even with the two Algerians missing from the squad, they had other colonial players at their disposal.
 Indeed, the surprise of the tournament was their Spanish-Moroccan striker Just Fontaine, whose 13 goals in the tournament stands as a record that is unlikely to ever fall.